excell-mobility/routing_service/README.md

 As the service uses the Graphhopper routing engine it requires an OSM file to produce the routing graph.
 Download any OSM pbf file you want e.g. from [GeoFabrik](http://download.geofabrik.de/) and reference the file location in the application.properties (4th parameter) file of this project.
 You also need to specify a directory where Graphhopper shall create the routing graph.
 By default it's src/main/resources/graphhopper.

 To enable routing on behalf of real time travel times switch the parameter `routing.fetchTravelTimes` to `true`.
 Now the ExCELL travel time API will be called.
 Make sure that the RoutingService and the TravelTimesService are operating on the same Graphhopper graph.
-Currently, there no on-the-fly edge matching is implemented, in case different graphs are used.
-The user can set up his/her own [TravelTimeService](https://github.com/excell-mobility/TravelTimeService) or use the online API of the ExCELL platform, which is the default setting but requires a user login.
-For the online version a user token is provided by the [ExCELL API Gateway](https://dlr-integration.minglabs.com/api/v1/tokenauth/).
+Currently, no on-the-fly edge matching is implemented, in case different graphs are used.
+The user can set up his/her own [TravelTimeService](https://github.com/excell-mobility/TravelTimeService) or use the online API on the [ExCELL Developer Portal](https://www.excell-mobility.de/developer/docs.php?service=traveltime_service).
+The parameter `url.traveltimeservice` in the `application.properties` defines which endpoint is used.
+The URL of the online API is the default setting but it requires a user login which can be configured in the `application.properties` as well.
+By default, the token is provided by the [ExCELL API Gateway](https://dlr-integration.minglabs.com/api/v1/tokenauth/).
+If user authentification is not required change the parameter of `url.routingservice.auth` to `false`.
 If user authentification is not required change the parameter of `url.traveltimeservice.auth` to `false`.

 ### Build it